zaiisao/Documentation/en/Recording/recording_java.md

 ### <a name="onUserJoined"></a>The User/Host has Joined the Channel (onUserJoined)

-This callback function indicates that another user has joined the channel.
+This callback indicates that another user has joined the channel.

-If other users are already in the channel, the SDK reports to the app on these users as well.
-The callback is called as many times as the number of users in the channel.
+If other users are already in the channel, the SDK reports to the app on the existing users as well.
+This callback is called as many times as the number of users in the channel.

 ```
 private void onUserJoined(long uid, String recordingDir){